Rakeela/dragora-notes/2021-11-3-One-Hundred-and-Ninety-Second.md

 That felt like good sleep.
 Wrong hours, but still comfortable.
 I woke up thinking something shiny about how societies are filtered towards... something I forgot about as soon as I stood up.
 I'm grateful for the comfortable sleep despite that disappointment, as I've been having trouble sleeping lately.

 ---
+Someone reorganized the icons on my Mac to put The Shrouded Isle Soundtrack onto the second page of the icons... alone.
+It was the only icon on that page.
+I've never done that.
+It would take minutes of messing around to get all the other icons off a page.

+I want my civil liberties back.
+People who've had crimes committed against them are people who have not had their civil liberties respected.

+---
 Back to [[day-post-archive]]